turnerem/be-nc-news/notes.md

 - how to check whether author exists?
 - in fetchArticles: Need to unest checks for existence of topic and author

+## in updateComment
+- catch invalid comment id and handle in app

 ## Q&A Lecture
 use .modify to account for undefined input variables instead of Promise.rejects
 - .catch(next) is shorthand for .catch(err => next(err))